 Loch Haven's beach is a treasured part of our community.
-Located on the South River, the sandy beach is approximately two blocks long.
+Located on the South River, the beach is approximately two blocks long.
 The main entrance is a paved path at South River Terrace and Cedar Drive.

 The beach features a swimming area where LHCA members install nets in the summer to protect swimmers from jellyfish (sea nettles).
 Picnic tables, benches, and a small playground are also popular features of the beach and add to community members' enjoyment of the property.
 They are located at the northwest end of the beach along the living shoreline, with a good view of an osprey nest in the summer.